0men1/cotrade/README.md

 Distinguish drawings made on different charts and render them correctly when switching between charts.

 Requirements
-- Each chart should maintain its own array of drawings
-- Drawings should be destroyed correctly with no leaks
-- Drawings should NEVER end up on a chart they do not belong in
 - Handle errors gracefully and retry when fails

 PROBLEM DISCOVERY:
-- When in collab mode, refreshing the page forces all clients to go back to default state (sol-usd 1m)
-- Object is disposed error when drawing and then changing charts or refreshing // Solved?
-Unsure how to replicate.
+- Socket connections are frail
+- State syncs need to omit a few unnecessary and problematic attrs.

 # 📈 CoTrade - Collaborative Financial Charting Platform